Planning an epic road trip and wondering what driving in Croatia is like?

 Booking well in advance will ensure you have a car for your Croatian road trip.

-🚗 Where to Book a Rental: To book the best car and insurance for your needs, we recommend using Discover Cars.
-Discover Cars is a review-based system that’s great for booking rentals in over 140 countries around the world.
+To book the best car and insurance for your needs, we recommend using Discover Cars.
+They are like a search engine that uses a review-based system that’s great for booking rentals in over 140 countries around the world.

 In a lot of Europe, manual transmission cars are standard (pun intended).
 Meaning, if you arrive at a car rental place and ask for a car, more often than not they’ll rent you a manual transmission.